eProsima/Integration-Service-docs/docs/overview.rst

 ^^^^^^^^^^^

 Implements a full bridge using Fast-RTPS publisher and subscriber.
-Its bridge implementation is able to communicate several subscribers with several publishers, establishing routes, and applying transformation functions in function of each connector configuration.
+Its bridge implementation is able to communicate several subscribers with several publishers, establishing routes and applying transformation functions depending on each connector configuration.

 The connector :ref:`rtps bridge` uses this kind of bridge.